Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: More details on the mass cascade

 \subsection{Mass redistribution among halo groups}

+To study the mass transfer between different mass scales, we divide the entire system into two subsystems: 1) the out-of-halo subsystem with a total mass of $M_{o} $ includes all masses that do not belong to any haloes; 2) the halo subsystem with a total mass of $M_{h} $ includes all masses contained in all haloes.
+The inverse mass cascade involves continuous mass and energy exchange between two subsystems.

-All halos in halo sub-system can be grouped into groups of halos with the same mass $m_{h} $ or particle number $n_{p} $.
-We focus on the mass cascade between halo groups of different sizes.
-The starting point is to define functions describing the mass redistribution among halo groups at different redshift \textit{z}.
-The forward mass redistribution function $D_{FM} \left(z_{1} ,n_{p1} ,z_{2} ,n_{p2} \right)$ describes the mass fraction of a halo group of size $n_{p1} $ at redshift $z_{1} $ that is inherited from the halo group of size $n_{p2} $ at an earlier redshift $z_{2} $.
-Similarly, the backward mass redistribution function $D_{BM} \left(z_{1} ,n_{p1} ,z_{3} ,n_{p3} \right)$ can be defined as the mass fraction of a halo group of size $n_{p1} $ at redshift $z_{1} $ that will be passed to the halo group of size $n_{p3} $ at a later redshift $z_{3} $.
-Figure \ref{fig:S2} provides an example for two functions.
+All haloes in the halo subsystem can be grouped into haloes with the same mass $m_{h} $ or particle number $n_{p}$.
+We focus on mass transfer (cascade) between halo groups of different sizes.
+Similarly to the concept of halo merger trees, the starting point is to define functions that describe the mass redistribution among halo groups at different redshifts $z$.
+The forward mass redistribution function $D_{FM} \left(z_{1} ,n_{p1} ,z_{2} ,n_{p2} \right)$ describes the mass fraction of a halo group of size $n_{p1} $ at the redshift $z_{1} $ that is inherited from the halo group of size $n_{p2} $ at an earlier redshift $z_{2} $.
+Similarly, the backward mass redistribution function $D_{BM} \left(z_{1},n_{p1},z_{3},n_{p3} \right)$ can be defined as the mass fraction of a halo group of size $n_{p1} $ at redshift $z_{1} $ that will be passed to the halo group of size $n_{p3} $ at a later redshift $z_{3} $.
+These functions precisely quantify the progenitor and inheritor of the total mass of a given halo group.
+Figure \ref{fig:A1-1} provides an example for two functions.
 For given $z_{1} $, $n_{p1} $, and $z_{2} $ or $z_{3} $, the normalization condition requires,

-For a complete picture of mass cascade among halo groups at different mass scales, Figs. \ref{fig:1} and \ref{fig:2} plot the forward and backward redistribution functions as a function of the halo group size $n_{p2} $ or $n_{p3} $ for five different group sizes $n_{p1} $=2, 5, 10, 20, 50, respectively.
+Figures. \ref{fig:1} and \ref{fig:2} plot the forward and backward redistribution functions as a function of the halo group size $n_{p2} $ or $n_{p3} $ for five different group sizes $n_{p1} $=2, 5, 10, 20, 50, respectively.
 Halo groups of five different sizes $n_{p1} $ inherit and pass their mass to a distribution of halo group sizes.
-The interaction among halo groups is shown to be local in mass scale.
-The halo group of size $n_{p1} $ inherits or passes most of its mass via merging/breaking between halos of similar (neighboring) size to $n_{p1}$ and single mergers.
+The interaction among halo groups is shown to be local on the mass scale.
+This demonstrates that smooth and minor merging is dominant over the major merging between two haloes of comparable mass.
+The halo group of size $n_{p1} $ inherits or passes most of its mass via merging/breaking between haloes of similar (neighboring) size to $n_{p1}$ and single mergers.
 Therefore, there are two peaks for forward/backward mass redistribution functions at around $n_{pi} \approx n_{p1} $ (halo groups of similar size) and $n_{pi} \approx 1$ (single mergers), where \textit{i}=2 or 3 for forward or backward functions, respectively.